 You could try physical gears if you can afford one, else virtualize them.

 In this blog, we are going to configure the Palo alto in gns3.
 We are going to install a Paloalto firewall with management IP and one public-facing interface with the internet.

 There are things that may not work when you try to install the Paloalto at first by yourself in Gns3, I am going to close all those gaps and get you up and running in this lab guide and saves you a lot of frustration and time.

 Before you start there are certain prerequisite for this lab

 - Palo alto qcow2 image – You can get the file here,

-Note: To get the palo-alto image, you must have service agreement with paloalto networks.
+Note: To get the Palo-alto image, you must have a service agreement with Paloalto networks.

 Steps to install the Paloalto firewall on Gns3.

 - Install Paloalto firewall VM in Gns3.

 - Change the console for Paloalto firewall in gns3.